RISKVFT/AutomatePULPissimo/README.md

 For example we start the intallation PULPissimo project in a virgin Virtual Machine with Ubuntu 16.04.4 LTS 64-bit and 120GB of free disk space.

 ## Example of use
-After have cloned this repository you could install all scripts
+After have cloned this repository we install all scripts
 with:
 ```
 ./install.sh
 ```
 pulp_install, pulp_app and pulp_script  are now available in whatever shell after shell restart.
-You could now create a pulpissimo project folder for installation:
+We now create a pulpissimo project folder for installation:
 ```
 export PULP_DIR="pulp_riscv"
 mkdir $PULP_DIR